maxmahlke/rocks/docs/cli.rst

   $ rocks taxonomy.class_ 4
   V

+The names of the accepted properties are echoed with :ref:`rocks properties<rocks-props>`.

 Collections of properties from datacloud can also be printed.
 Giving only the name of the catalogue prints a general overview.